MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/06-design-report-in-power-bi-desktop.md

 ---
 lab:
-    title: 'Design a Report in Power BI Desktop, Part 1'
+    title: 'Design a Report in Power BI Desktop'
     module: '7 - Create Reports'
 ---

-# Design a Report in Power BI Desktop, Part 1
+# Design a Report in Power BI Desktop

 **The estimated time to complete the lab is 45 minutes.**